Tabbert Family History

 Tabbert Name Meaning

-from Middle Low German tabbert, Middle Dutch tabbaert ‘tabard’, a sleeveless overgarment worn by men in the Middle Ages, (ultimately from French tabard, from Late Latin tabardum).
-The surname may be derived from a house sign, from a garment of livery, perhaps worn by a herald, or from a metonymic occupational name for a tailor. from a reduced form of the Germanic personal name Dagobert (from Old High German tac ‘day’ + berht ‘bright’); or in some instances possibly from a Frisian personal name, Tjabbert, composed of an unattested Germanic element theudo- ‘people’, ‘race’ + berht ‘bright’; though the form Tabbert is not recorded except as a surname.
+North German and Dutch: from Middle Low German tabbert Middle Dutch tabbaert ‘tabard’ a sleeveless overgarment worn by men in the Middle Ages (ultimately from French tabard from Late Latin tabardum).
+The surname may be a topographic or habitational name referring to a house distinguished by the sign of a tabard a nickname referring to a garment of livery perhaps worn by a herald or a metonymic occupational name for a tailor.
+North German and East Frisian: from a Frisian personal name Tjabbert composed of the ancient Germanic elements theud ‘people race’ + berht ‘bright’ or from a shortened form of the ancient Germanic personal name Dagobert (from Old High German tac ‘day’ + berht ‘bright’).

 Source: Dictionary of American Family Names ©2013, Oxford University Press